Reference

 Instances are the runtime units that execute your project's code.
 When your application is deployed, the code is built and packaged into a container image and run as an Instance.

-Under the hood, Instances are Firecracker microVMs (opens in a new tab) which serve as a thin, isolated, high performance wrapper around your code.
+Under the hood, Instances are microVMs (opens in a new tab) which serve as a thin, isolated, high performance wrapper around your code.
 Each Instance is associated with a single Deployment of a Service and runs in one of Koyeb's regions.

 Instance types